 Again Pittosporums have been nurtured and encouraged.
 I love these wonderful tree-shrubs for self-seeding in difficult gardening locations.

 Tea Pots and Gnomes...

-Recently some teenage Eucalpytus trees behind the Shrubbery were felled.
+Then some teenage Eucalpytus trees behind the Shrubbery were felled.
 After the shock of being squashed by flying logs everything is re-growing nicely.
 The paths which join everything together are rather pretty, wiggling through Periwinkle and past garden gnomes and giant tea-pots.